 I made this resource to check prior learning of a group I took over from another lecturer.
 It could work well for assessment, revision or as an extension task.

 Major update May 21.
 NEW answer sheet is also now available (contributors only) with detailed curriculum mapping for Reformed Functional Maths - visit our ANSWER SHEETS page for more information.

 FM Contextualised underpinning

-L1.22 Calculate area and perimeter of simple shapes including those that are made up of a combination of rectangles
+FM L1.22 Calculate area & perimeter of simple shapes inc. those made up of combination of rectangles

 [img_assist|nid=5329|title=|desc=|link=popup|align=left|width=100|height=70]A set of differentiated tasks for construction students.
 I used the E3-L1 task with my Entry to L1 group and then the more challenging task with my L1-L2 students.